ARCHER2-HPC/archer2-fortran-intro/section4.01/README.md

 ## Strings as dummy arguments, or results

-In a character variable has intent `in` in the context of a procedure, it typically may be declared:
+If a character variable has intent `in` in the context of a procedure, it typically may be declared:
 ```
   subroutine some_character_operation(carg1, ...)